zychjoe/two-rdle-players/README.md

 # PLAYER TWORDLE

-This project is a clone (i.e. flagrant rip-off) of the beautiful Wordle game created by Josh Wardle, playable here: https://www.nytimes.com/games/wordle/index.html
+This project is a version of the beautiful Wordle game created by Josh Wardle, playable here: https://www.nytimes.com/games/wordle/index.html

 This game, however, is different in that it allows two players (on the same device) to play together.
 The first player chooses a five letter word, and the second player tries to guess it in five (5) tries or less.